 Antonio Barrenechea

-Dr. Barrenechea has an extensive background in Comparative Literature.
-He has developed two primary research tracks in literature and cinema studies.
-In both cases his work ranges over the territories of North, Central, and South America from the pre-Columbian era to the present.
-His first book, America Unbound: Encyclopedic Literature and Hemispheric Studies (University of New Mexico Press) is a study of how the maximalist novel reimagines early European and Native American cultural encounters in the New World.
-Dr. Barrenechea is also a scholar and teacher of Hollywood, art, and—most recently—exploitation films.
-His book-in-progress, Hemispheric Horrors: Monsters, Trash, and Exploitation Cinema of the Americas, tackles the latter in a comparative inter-American context.
-His course rotation includes Film, Text, and Culture, Introduction to Film Studies, New World Writing in the Colonial Period, Literature and Nation-Building in the Americas, and Hemispheric Fiction of the Global Age.
+Dr. Barrenechea has developed research tracks in comparative literature and cinema studies.
+His work ranges over the territories of North, Central, and South America from the pre-Columbian era to the present.
+His first book, America Unbound: Encyclopedic Literature and Hemispheric Studies (University of New Mexico Press, 2016) is a study of how big novels reimagine European and Native American cultural encounters in the New World.
+Dr. Barrenechea is currently completing Monster, Trash, and Groovy Gothic Cinema of the Americas, a book about the intersection of horror cinema and the 1960s counterculture with examples from Mexico, Argentina, Brazil, and Canada.
+His course rotation includes Introduction to Cinema Studies, New World Writing in the Colonial Period, Literature and Nation-Building in the Americas, and Hemispheric Fiction of the Global Age.

 B.A., Fordham University; M.Phil., Ph.D., Yale University.
 UMW Directory Profile.